marisvali/nearby-doctors/README.md

 1. Manually select all from the pdf and copy-paste it to a text file.
 `CONTRACT_MF_LA_01_03_2024_MF_FINAL.pdf  -> doctors_all.txt`

 2. Automatically convert from txt to csv, because the copy-paste directly to Excel doesn't work the way I'd like (doesn't generate a table, but a list of strings).
-Use group_lines_as_csv_rows.
+Run group_lines_as_csv_rows.py.
 `doctors_all.txt                         -> doctors_all.csv`

 3. Manually load the csv in an Excel file, filter which ones I care about (the ones in the city of Alba Iulia) and tweak the address field where necessary.